rustinphares/pdf2htmlEXwiki/Optimization-for-Web.md

 HTML file produced by pdf2htmlEX are often slightly larger than the original PDF file.
 One reason is that PDF has built-in compression support while HTML does not.
 This can be compensated by enabling HTTP compression on your HTTP server, often gzipped-HTML is smaller than the original PDF.

+## Static Resource Files

+Some files in HTML produced by pdf2htmlEX are static, for example `base.css`, `fancy.css`, `jquery.js` and `pdf2htmlEX.js`.
+You can store them on unique locations on your server, and refer them in `manifest`.
+In this way all HTML files become smaller, and clients can also be benefited from the static URLs -- each file is downloaded once and will be cached.